apache/datasketches-website/docs/Research.md

 A final important application of mergeable summaries is to power conservation in weak peripheral devices.
 For example, one of the key benefits of the Internet of Things (IoT) is that it enables the monitoring and aggregation of data from IoT devices such as sensors and appliances.
 Such devices are often power limited, so it is essential to minimize the amount of data that must be sent from each device to the aggregation center.
 Mergeable summaries enable this: each device can itself compute a summary of its own data, and send only the summary to the aggregation center, which merges all received summaries to obtain a global summary for all devices’ datasets.

+Agarwal, et al, discuss different types of mergeable summaries in their Mergeable Summaries paper [AC+13].

 ### The Data Sketches Open Source Library

 This library has been designed from the beginning to be high-performance and production-quality suitable for integration into large data processing systems that must deal with massive data.